Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Introduction

 \section{Introduction}

-In the era of big data and digital innovation, healthcare is undergoing a process of rapid and dramatic change, transitioning from the \textit{one-size-fits-all} standards to the tailored approach of \textit{precision medicine} or \textit{personalized medicine}~\citep{kosorok2019precision}.
-This paradigm intersects a broad range of scientific domains from genomics to causal inference, all in support of evidence-based, i.e., data-driven, decision-making.
-Conceptually, under this framework, ``disease treatment and prevention takes into account individual variability in genes, environment, and lifestyle for each person''~\citep[\textit{Precision Medicine Initiative};][]{collins2015new}, allowing for more accurate prediction on which treatments and prevention strategies may benefit each group of patients affected by a particular disease.
+In the era of big data and digital innovation, healthcare is going through a rapid and dramatic change process, transitioning from \textit{one-size-fits-all} standards to the tailored approach of \textit{precision} or \textit{personalized medicine}~\citep{kosorok_precision_2019}.
+Under this framework, the ``individual variability in genes, environment, and lifestyle for each person'' is taken into account in an effort to improve the ways we ``anticipate, prevent, diagnose, and treat'' a particular disease in a particular patient~\citep{collins_new_2015}.
+This paradigm encompasses a broad range of scientific domains, ranging from genomics to advanced analytics and causal inference, all in support of a data-driven, yet patient-centric, approach for delivering personalized care.